BoomBoomMushroom/PCBRadioBeaconTransmitter-Reciever/README.md

 ## Features
 - Low power design!
 3V operating voltage
-- Can be tuned with the accelerometer
+- Can be tuned with the potentiometer
 - Has a Colpitts-esque oscillator
 - Built in antennas